mia-platform/distribution/addons/prometheus-operator/cert-manager/README.md

-# Prometheus Operator Resources for cert-manager
+# Prometheus Operator Resources for `cert-manager`

-This add-on adds support for Prometheus Operator resource for the cert-manager module workloads To work properly it needs both the Prometheus Operator and Cert Manager module.
+This add-on adds support for Prometheus Operator resource for the cert-manager module workloads.
+To work properly it needs both the Prometheus Operator and Cert Manager module.

-## What the Add-On Contains

-- **Resources:** the `PodMonitor` resource needed for allowing Prometheus Operator to correctly setup Prometheus for scraping the cert-manager workloads and the `NetworkPolicy` for allowing Prometheus to reach the exposed port.
+The add-on will add the appropriate NetworkPolicy for allowing the comunication between Prometheus and the cert-manager controller and the PodMonitor resource for letting the Prometheus Operator to generate the correct configuration for scraping the data.

+## Add-On Contents

+- **[resources](./resources):** containst the `PodMonitor` and `NetworkPolicy` resources

 ## Compatibility Matrix